Philip III of Spain: Duke of Lerma as valido

 Within a few hours of Philip ascending to the throne, Lerma had been made a royal counsellor by the new king and set about establishing himself as a fully fledged valido, or royal favorite.
 Philip III's withdrawal from his subjects made the role of the valido more essential.
 In 1601, Juan Fernández de Medrano, a friar at the Monastery of San Prudencio de Monte Laturce, defended the valido system.
 Directly addressing the Duke of Lerma, Juan Fernández de Medrano argued, "The ship governed by two captains is endangered even without a storm.
 An empire that depends on more than one cannot endure, as experience teaches."
-Juan Fernández de Medrano presents the valido as the legitimate and divinely sanctioned delegate of royal authority, emphasizing his central role in the governance of the realm.
-He declared, "The King, our Lord, made Your Excellency (God made him) the Father of this Ship, the soul of this body, and the Sun that illuminates us," employing a rich tapestry of metaphors to underscore the valido's indispensability.
-Through these analogies—the valido as captain, soul, and source of light—Medrano aligns political hierarchy with the divine order, portraying the valido not merely as an advisor but as an extension of the monarch's will and a stabilizing force within the state.
-By invoking theological and cosmological imagery, he legitimizes the valido's authority as essential for the maintenance of order, justice, and the common good, reinforcing the notion that effective governance depends on a divinely guided delegation of power.
+Juan Fernández de Medrano presents the valido as the rightful delegate of royal power, stating that "The King, our Lord, made Your Excellency (God made him) the Father of this Ship, the soul of this body, and the Sun that illuminates us," By drawing parallels between divine order and political governance, he justifies the valido's role in ensuring stability and the public good on behalf of the king.